-5 Essential Elements of the PYP: Students are regularly assessed in terms of their knowledge, skills, concepts, attitudes and action.
-These elements are assessed through both formative and summative assessment.
-Assessment of knowledge is most emphasized in summative assessments at the end of each unit of inquiry.
+Five Essential Elements of the PYP: Students are regularly assessed in terms of their knowledge, skills, concepts, attitudes and action.
+These elements are assessed through both formative and summative assessments.
+Assessment of knowledge is most emphasised in summative assessments at the end of each unit of inquiry.